Recycle society, Edo city

 Any pot could last for long

-Any products of iron were so important.
-Thus, the pot was treated with great care.
-There was no way to throw it away, even though it sometimes had a hole or cracks.
+It was a waste to throw it away, even though it sometimes had a hole or a crack.

 Fun fact.
-The repair man did not have enough technique to create one pot from iron.
+The repairman did not have a technique to create a pot from iron.
 They were specialists in only soldering.

 Any fertilizer buyers

-The buyers (called Shimokoe-ya) paid landowners of the residential area to gather Poop from the public toilets and then exchanged that with farmers.
+The buyers (called Shimokoe-ya) paid landowners of the residential area to gather Poop from the public toilets and then exchanged it with farmers.

 Fun fact.
 The buyers didn’t accept only human excrement.
-There was also a hose or other animals (for example, cows).
+There were also from horses or other animals (for example, cows).

 Ash buyers